Update: Introduction and ‘Specifications & Features’ sections updated and ‘eM Platform’ section added.

 Specifications & Features

-The Stinger electric successor would leverage E-GMP’s multi-charging system that supports 400V and 800V DC charging, allowing customers to use 50-350 kW DC chargers.
+The Stinger electric successor would have a multi-charging system that supports 400V and 800V DC charging, allowing customers to use 50-350 kW DC chargers.
 Charging from 10 to 80% could take less than 18 minutes.
 Expect the Plug and Charge (PnC) function and the Vehicle-to-Load (V2L) functionality also to be among the highlights of the new electric four-door coupe on the charging front.
 While these could be standard convenience features, the optional convenience features may include Highway Driving Pilot (HDP) that allows Level 3 autonomous driving without driver input on highway sections.

-The Stinger is regarded for its excellent price to performance ratio and segment-leading warranty in the U.S. The value-for-money performance coupe is not a significant contributor to Kia’s sales.
+The Stinger is regarded for its excellent price-to-performance ratio and segment-leading warranty in the U.S. The value-for-money performance coupe is not a significant contributor to Kia’s sales.
 However, it does seem to have changed the way customers think about the brand’s design and engineering expertise.
 If the Stinger EV is a step up from the EV6 with better features and specs, it might even tempt customers of the BMW i4!

 Kia Stinger electric successor FAQs